tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Living Cloak

 This scarlet cloak won’t let you unknowingly walk into danger.
 When you fall far enough to be hurt or move into an area and trigger a trap, roll a hard save (16+).
-If you succeed, the cloak animates and keeps you from falling or drags you away from harm (champion: normal save; epic: easy save).
+If you succeed, the cloak animates and keeps you from falling or drags you away from harm, normal save at champion tier, and easy save at epic tier.

 **Quirk:** Misinterprets harmless situations as dangerous.